-- a) The establishment and operation of Section 86 Committees. - b) The compliance requirements of Section 86 Committees. - c) The financial record keeping, bank account and meeting procedure requirements of Section 86 Committees. - d) Register of Interests primary and ordinary returns and what factors should be considered when providing exemptions to committee members who are not a Councillor from being required to submit primary or ordinary returns.
+- a) The establishment and operation of Section 86 Committees. - b) The compliance requirements of Section 86 Committees. - c) The financial record keeping, bank account and meeting procedure requirements of Section 86 Committees.

 This policy recognises the important role that committees play in providing advice and/or services to Council and outlines: